 Right here right now, I'm in Japan, teaching English/Internationalization and am rewarded intrinsically along the way through spreading culture and learning about another.
 The residents in my town have been very open to learn about my family and I. There are things I miss about chosen lifestyles in California where I can wake up, teach/hike at an outdoor science school, coach football, and make my rounds to the mountains, the beach, pick up basketball, or downtown Fullerton.
 Demo (nihongo for 'however'), seeing many friends move towards their passions - such as; financial advising, engineering, acting, music, coaching, medicine, sports, and so on - has helped me make decisions that have led towards where I am right now.
 Is it where I want to be in five years?
 If you asked me to answer honestly, I would say "not exactly".
 There are other meals yet to be served.
 I only hope to build and maintain the bridges which have been forged and will be forged over the next few years abroad.
 I am attempting to live a passionate lifestyle, and trying to live passionately even if it means or meant making prolonged stops at family members homes free of charge along the way.

 That being said, it ain't all pretty pictures and sunsets.
 There are times I face doubts of teaching versus 'living'.
 In other words, as a young athlete I never found myself in a speaking role among my teammates, but a lead by example role.
 It was not until later in my life I felt the outside pressures to learn to speak well and many external benefits, as well as in interpersonal relationships.
-Even now on my down time I find myself planning for the next move without speaking the language of my current location: how can I get into a wilderness EMT course while combining travel and vacation days?
-Can I sign up for the Air Force or Coast Guard so I can practice/do Search and Rescue (basically put my athletic and strategy skills to use somehow in real world applications) and serve our community/country before I hit the age limit?
-Which graduate school program is in conjunction with an active lifestyle, which one'll let me do the PCT for a part of research or should I just wait and do it just to do it for spiritual gains?
-What steps will help me become a better Coach?
-What if I were to start a committed relationship?
+Even now on my down time I find myself planning for the next move without speaking the language of my current location, strategically planning out-of-the box ways to incorporate skill sets with experience and opportunity with respects to family, location, the outdoors, athletics, and attaining a Masters in a Kinesiology/Health related field.
 My list is there, and we all have our lists of what ifs and how-to's.
-Sometimes, I may as well be scratching my head in the picture below, as I'm attempting to understand things in my own life yet alone keeping up with other happenings.
+Sometimes, I may as well be scratching my head in the picture below, as I'm attempting to understand things in my own life yet alone keeping up with other happenings, but instead of scratching our head just keep looking and try to figure it out yea.
 I ought to just remember KIS, Keep It Simple, easier said than done.

 (Grand Canyon backpacking trip, May of 2012, hiking friend Mark along with Dorea/Audrey/Kari helped organize this trip - Inside The Outdoors coworkers)